bit-of-a-git/DevOps-Core-Fundamental-Project/README.md

 ## Risk Assessment

+This placeholder text will be updated with the Risk Assessment by the end of the day, 16/11/2022.

 ## Testing

 Currently, unit testing has been implemented.
 This tests functions within the app, testing the create, read, update, and delete functionalities.
 Coverage is currently at 98%, with routes.py having a coverage of 95%.